-- (2) For Fiscal 2015, these amounts represent costs incurred related to the integration of Nutri-Force.
+- (1) For Fiscal 2015, these amounts represent costs incurred related to the integration of Nutri-Force.
 In Fiscal 2014, these amounts related to acquisition costs of \$3.4 million and integration costs of \$1.4 million (\$0.6 million for Nutri-Force and \$0.8 million for Super Supplements), charges to cost of goods sold for the inventory valuation step-up of \$4.5 million and the contingent consideration adjustment for the Nutri-Force acquisition of \$1.0 million.
-In Fiscal 2013 and 2012, these amounts represent costs incurred related to the acquisition and integration of Super Supplements. - (3) Net sales per store are calculated by dividing retail net sales by the number of stores open at the end of the period. - (4) A new retail store is included in comparable store sales after 410 days of operation, and acquired retail stores from the Super Supplements acquisition are included in comparable store sales after 365 days.
-For Fiscal 2016, comparable store sales growth is based on a 52-week period. - (5) For Fiscal 2016, e-commerce comparable sales is based on a 52-week period.
+In Fiscal 2013, these amounts represent costs incurred related to the acquisition and integration of Super Supplements. - (2) Net sales per store are calculated by dividing retail net sales fulfilled in stores by the number of stores open at the end of the period. - (3) A new retail store is included in comparable store net sales after 410 days of operation, and acquired retail stores from the Super Supplements acquisition are included in comparable store net sales after 365 days.
+For Fiscal 2016, comparable store net sales growth is based on a 52-week period. - (4) For Fiscal 2016, VS.com comparable net sales is based on a 52-week period.